milanterhes/aideas/README.md

 # Timing

-* We aim to receive the bulk of the submissions before November 27, 2024.
+* We aim to receive the bulk of the submissions before October 27, 2024.
 * We will begin reviewing the submissions in the order they are completed.
 * we will continue until we find the right fit for the team.